 What to Eat Before Hot Yoga?
 What to Eat After Hot Yoga?

-As we all know, hot yoga practice involves movement likes stretching, twisting, and turning.
+As we all know, yoga practice involves movements like stretching, twisting, and turning.
 The last thing you want when you are busy flowing through sequences is to experience a stomachache, bloating or gas.
 This is super uncomfortable and annoying.
-But it is really hard to fuel our bodies correctly, many yogi ask the same question – what to eat before hot yoga?
+But it is really hard to fuel our bodies correctly.
 Sometimes we accidentally eat gassy vegetables before hot yoga class and other times we do not remember to drink an adequate amount of water.

 Doing yoga with a full meal may lead to a stomachache, gurgling, bloating and embarrassing gas.
-When it comes to the question – what to eat before hot yoga?
 The general rule for most practitioners is that there is no eating two hours before class.
 This helps to get rid of painful digestive problems.
 What you eat before class should be a small portion of a meal made with whole foods.
-These could be some fruits, a salad or even heathy fat.
+These could be some fruits, a salad or even healthy fat.

 What to Eat Before Hot Yoga Class?

-It is not suggested to do hot yoga on either a full or a total empty stomach.
+It is not suggested to do hot yoga on either a full or an empty stomach.
 If you fail to fuel your body right, cramping, dehydration, nausea, and the occasional fart can occur.
-So it is crucial to be careful on foods to eat before and after hot yoga classes.
+So it is crucial to be careful about foods to eat before and after yoga classes.
 A light snack before hot yoga can help your body handle the heat and its impact.

 Fruits

-Fruits, a source of potassium and sodium, are a healthy choice of what to eat before hot yoga class.
+Fruits, a source of potassium and sodium, are a healthy choice to eat before and after a hot yoga class.
 For instance, bananas, make an ideal snack to restore the electrolytes lost from sweating during class.
-Also raisins, apples, apricots and water-rich plums and peaches also make for healthy yogi snacks.
+Also, raisins, apples, apricots and water-rich plums and peaches make for healthy yogi snacks.

-Fruits contain low level calories and have little to zero fat, making them an ideal snack to eat that won’t weigh you down or leave you feeling heavy.
-Additionally, fruits contain carbohydrates and serve as a natural source of sugar to offer you the energy needed to perform poses and concentrate during hot yoga class.
+Fruits contain low-level calories and have little to zero fat, making them an ideal snack to eat that won’t weigh you down or leave you feeling heavy.
+Additionally, fruits contain carbohydrates and serve as a natural source of sugar to offer you the energy needed to perform poses and concentrate during hot yoga classes.

 Healthy Fats

-Yogis should avoid heavy, fatty foods because it takes long time to digest fats.
+Yogis should avoid heavy, fatty foods because it takes a long time to digest fats.
 But, this doesn’t mean you should avoid fats altogether.
-Food that contains healthy fats like a handful of nuts hours before hot yoga class or leafy green salad with a quarter of an avocado or a drizzle of olive oil are perfect options of what to eat before hot yoga classes.
+Food that contains healthy fats like a handful of nuts hours before class or leafy green salad with a quarter of an avocado or a drizzle of olive oil are perfect options to eat before classes.

 Healthy fats in moderation can create a feeling of fullness, which is important for stabilizing blood sugar levels and preventing hunger pangs during hot yoga classes.